Sonic branding or audio branding is a strategic tool that shapes how people recognize and connect with your brand.

 Explore our best sonic branding examples

-Why Sound is Important in Branding
+Why is sound important in Branding?

 Some audio logos, such as Intel’s chime or McDonald’s jingle, are instantly recognizable, yet many brands have overlooked sound as a strategic asset.
 The transition from print to digital media means that audio-enabled platforms now dominate the customer journey, from apps and smart devices to podcasts and voice assistants.
 Smartphones, smart speakers, and streaming platforms dominate our lives.
 That makes sound more critical than ever.